pji/articleone/README.rst

 articleone
 ==========

-Client to gather information from senate.gov and house.gov.
+Client to gather information on the U.S. Congress from the
+@unitedstates project on GitHub.